soladevs/soladevs.github.io/content/about-me.md

 I am familiar with using CI/CD pipelines, version control and project management tooling.
 I regularly performed code reviews on top of picking up experience in project management, data analysis, user research and A/B testing.

 My academic background is topped by a BSc in Software Engineering.
-I continue to learn a wide range of fields in my own time with a particular interest in astronomy, biology,  geology, geography, history and much more.
+I continue to learn a wide range of fields in my own time with a particular interest in astronomy, biology,  geology, geography, history and more.

 Pursuing knowledge is where I find the most joy in life.
 Over time, I have gained experience with game development, game design, software/app development, graphic design, motion design, digital art, 3D modelling and music production.